nexcess/magento-turpentine/README.md

 ## Features

-  - Full Page Caching, with hole-punching via Varnish ESI and/or AJAX
+  - Full Page Caching, with hole-punching via Varnish ESI and/or AJAX, even for logged in visitors
   - Very little configuration needed for impressive results, no manual editing of Varnish config required for most cases
   - Able to generate and apply new Varnish VCLs (configurations) on the fly,